Accommodations: Instructional and Testing Supports for Students with Disabilities

 Perspectives & Resources

-By completing the entire Perspectives & Resources section and reviewing the accompanying activities, the learner will:
+By completing this module’s Perspectives & Resources section and reviewing its accompanying activities, you will be able to:

-- Understand how accommodations help students with disabilities gain access to the general education curriculum and assessments
+- Describe how instructional and testing accommodations help students with disabilities gain access to the general education curriculum and to assessments

-- Understand the responsibilities of the IEP team for making accommodation decisions for students with disabilities
+- Understand the responsibilities of the IEP team, including the role of teachers, for making accommodation decisions for students with disabilities

 This IRIS Module aligns with the following licensure and program standards and topic areas.
 Click the arrows below to learn more.